Suchithra002/Weather/README.md

 # Weather

-install vs code and create a folder weather in that folder create three files index.html,main.css and script.js
+Step1: Install vs code and
+Step2: create a folder weather
+Step3: in that folder create three files index.html,main.css and script.js